-- Add the vegetables to the pot.
+- Add the radish, carrot, and mushrooms to the pot.
+If using fresh mushrooms, you can add them in step 7.
 Pour the braising liquid over to the ribs.
 Toss everything well to coat the ribs evenly.
 (You can prepare up to this point ahead of time.)
 Close the lid tightly.
 Pressure cook the ribs for 35 minutes, NPR (Natural release of Pressure) for 10 minutes.
 (See the quicker alternative method below.)
 Then, remove the ribs and vegetables to a large bowl or plate.

 - Strain the braising liquid.
 You can skim off the fat or use a fat separator.

 - Put everything back to the Instant Pot.
-This will be a good point to add fresh vegetables such as potatoes or even rice cake (tteokbokki tteok) if you want.
+This will be a good point to add optional chestnuts, fresh vegetables such as potatoes, and/or even rice cake (tteokbokki tteok) if you want.
 Boil everything together on Saute for 10 to 15 minutes.